The College at Brockport awards more than $3 million in scholarships each year to incoming and continuing students.

 Have questions?
 Contact the program coordinator, Dr. Sanford Miller, Department of Mathematics, at (585) 395-5178.

 New York State STEM Incentive Program

-The New York State Science, Technology, Engineering and Mathematics (STEM) Incentive Program provides a full SUNY tuition scholarship for the top 10 percent of students in each New York state high school if they pursue a STEM degree in an associates or bachelor degree program and agree to work in a STEM field in New York state (NYS) for 5 years after graduation.
+The New York State Science, Technology, Engineering and Mathematics (STEM) Incentive Program provides a full SUNY tuition scholarship for the top 10 percent of students in each New York State high school if they pursue a STEM degree in an associate's or bachelor's degree program and agree to work in a STEM field in New York State (NYS) for 5 years after graduation.